 Bonus: 11.
 Scholarships and Grants All Day Long

 I know, you know, we all know that free money is awesome – get yourself some.
 Millions of dollars in scholarship funds go unclaimed every year, and that is a shame.
-There are thousands of students every year agreeing to borrow and pay back money they could have had given to them free and clear.
+There are thousands of students every year agreeing to borrow and pay back money they could have gotten for free.
 You can get scholarships if you try hard enough, no matter who you are.
-You can make the process easier on yourself by following the principles of POWER HOUR: Sixty Minute Access to the Hidden Job Market and apply it to scholarship committees and foundations – a little personal connection goes a long way.
+You can make the process easier on yourself by reading my guide on the new way to get hired and apply the same principles of personal connections to scholarship committees, local businesses, and foundations – a little personal connection goes a long way.
+Pro Tip: go local – talk to organizations in your town first, then venture into regional organizations and businesses, and stop when you start competing for state-wide opportunities.
+No matter how small your town, there are businesses and groups that love to support college students with grants and scholarships.

 Bonus: 12.
 Reconsider Four-Year College Altogether